Akir4d/JACAT/README.md

 ### Setup Guide

 1. git clone this repo
-2. Create a database (e.g. named "jacat"), then import /sql/latest.sql into MySQL server
+2. Create a database (e.g. named "jacat"), into MySQL server
 3. Inside /application/config/ copy "database.model.php" as "database.php" and make sure that database config is set correctly
+4. go to your-new-site/upgrade to install database with new tables and default configuration datas.
-4. You should be able to access Frontend Website, Admin Panel and API Site (with Swagger Doc) respectively
+5. You should be able to access Frontend Website, Admin Panel and API Site (with Swagger Doc) respectively
-5. Visit the Demo Controllers (exist in both Frontend / Admin Panel / API) for sample usage
+6. Visit the Demo Controllers (exist in both Frontend / Admin Panel / API) for sample usage

+### Upgrade database from prevoius version
+1. go to your-new-site/upgrade to upgrade database tables

 ### Admin Users (and default login accounts)